rafabc/generator-gulp-mongoose/README.md

-# generator-gulp-mongoose
+# generator-angular-modulate
-Yeoman generator using mongoose
+Modulate Scaffolding with mongoose